cptvalleyberg84/zyg-author/README.md

         - Works
         - and Sign Up page

-    + links have animation hover effect.
+    + links have feedback hover effect.

-    + to easily understand currently viewed page - the selected and active page is highlighted by a bold font
+    + selected and active page is highlighted by a bold font to make it easy to understand currently viewed page

     + a responsive navigation bar that adapts to different screen sizes.